 We have lots of inspirational women join our training who go on to do simply amazing things.
 And nothing warms our hearts more than hearing those stories.
 One story that really touched us though was from 43-year-old Rachel Smith-Ruffle, who lives in Manchester with her husband and nine-year-old daughter.

 After breaking her neck 20 years ago in a tragic accident when she was hit by a wave in the Indian Ocean, Rachel has been unable to walk ever since.
-A former online language teacher, Rachel embarked on the Digital Mums Social Media Management Course in Jan 2017 because she wanted to try something new and loved the idea of helping small businesses in her area.
+A former online language teacher, Rachel embarked on the Digital Mums Diploma in Social Media Marketing in Jan 2017 because she wanted to try something new and loved the idea of helping small businesses in her area.
 Here’s her truly inspiring story.

 “Having started my Digital Mums training last year, I knew I wanted to connect with local businesses to help them grow their brand through social media.
 As part of my live learning experience, I chose the campaign ‘Thoughtforfood’, focusing on shopping locally, healthy eating and food waste.
 I loved discovering all these places that I didn’t know existed before and connecting with people in my area who I knew nothing about previously.
 That’s the big thing with social media.
 For all its negative image sometimes, it’s all about building a community and making connections with people.
 And the power of these connections is something I’m now experiencing with my new business.